The Blue Knight (film): Production

 Holden said he was surprised to be cast as Morgan, as he thought Ernest Borgnine or Rod Steiger would have been preferred.
 Shooting took seven weeks.
 The Blue Knight was filmed as a four-episode miniseries of 60 minutes each for the US market and a 100-minute theatrical film for European markets.
 It was one of the first miniseries on American television.

 Reception

 The film was broadcast on four consecutive evenings, beginning on November 11, 1973, and received positive reviews.
 Jay Sharbutt of the Associated Press praised the miniseries' realism and wrote that readers "ought to catch this show".
 Rick Du Brow of United Press International wrote that the miniseries' length allows it to unfold slowly and create a "cohesive dramatic atmosphere", unlike typical TV films.
 Time Out London, in a retrospective review of the theatrical cut, called it "seminal stuff" and wrote that it is more interesting for its influence on following police dramas than its story.

 Awards

-Emmys went to William Holden (in his first TV film role), director Robert Butler, and editors Marjorie and Gene Fowler Jr. Lee Remick received an Emmy nomination.
+William Holden won the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie (in his first TV film role), director Robert Butler, and editors Marjorie and Gene Fowler Jr. Lee Remick received an Emmy nomination.
 The show was also nominated for Outstanding Limited Series.

+Remick won the Golden Globe Award for Best Actress in a Television Series Drama for her role in the film.